Numbers 12 – The Dissension of Aaron and Miriam

 2. (2) A challenge to Moses’ spiritual authority.

 i.
-Did the Lord indeed only speak through Moses?
+Did the LORD indeed only speak through Moses?
 No and yes.
-Of course, the Lord had spoken through many in the Book of Exodus already: The Lord spoke the people through Aaron in Exodus 4:30; He spoke to Aaron in Exodus 12:1; Miriam herself spoke words inspired by God in Exodus 15:21.
+Of course, the LORD had spoken through many in the Book of Exodus already: The LORD spoke to the people through Aaron in Exodus 4:30; He spoke to Aaron in Exodus 12:1; Miriam herself spoke words inspired by God in Exodus 15:21.
 But in the sense of there being one leader for Israel, there was only one.
 Moses, under God’s hand, had the authority and the accountability to lead the people.

 3. (3) The humble heart of Moses.

 (Now the man Moses was very humble, more than all men who were on the face of the earth.)